We run occasional evening classes on topics relating to archaeology and history, please see our events calendar to see if any are running.

 Walks and tours

 We can offer a number of walks to local archaeological sites, including Marden Henge, West Kennet Long Barrow, North Wessex Downs (Alton Barnes White horse, Adam's Grave and Knap Hill) and the Stonehenge Landscape.
 Contact us for details.

-Join Director.
-David Dawson, for a tour of the Museum.
-WANHS members free.
-Please contact the Museum Shop 01380 727369 or email email@example.com so we…
+Join Director, David Dawson, for a tour of the Museum.
+WANHS members only.
+Free.
+Please contact the Museum Shop 01380 727369 or email firstname.lastname@example.org so…

 We are delighted to announce that delicious home made cake will be available for sale on Saturday 30 June, with thanks to our amazing volunteers!…